The Amazing Race 1 (Chinese season): Leg 9 (South Korea)

 This season's final Detour was a choice between 出的厅堂 (Chūdetīngtáng – Outer Hall) or 下得厨房 (Xiàdéchúfáng – Inner Kitchen).
 In Outer Hall, teams had to learn a traditional Korean folk dance involving pots.
 This would involve intricate moves as well as balancing the pots on their heads.
 Once the dance was to the choreographer's satisfaction, they would receive their next clue.
 In Inner Kitchen, teams would observe and memorise a table laid out with 30 different Korean dishes.
 They then had to enter a different area with large pots full of the different foods and properly set a table so that it was identical to the given example.
 If all the 30 dishes were correctly placed, teams would receive their next clue; if not, the table would be cleared out and teams would have to start over.

 In this leg's Roadblock, which took place at Kyung Hee University, one team member had to pick up to pick up a rose from the entrance, and then search the grounds of the school for Miss Korea 2014, Kim Seo-yeon, who would be pictured at the entryway.
-Teams had to give the rose to this woman, amongst many similarly-dressed women.
-If they handed to rose over to the correct woman, teams would receive their next clue.
+Teams had to give the rose to this woman, amongst many similarly dressed women.
+If they handed the rose over to the correct woman, teams would receive their next clue.